 More resources to prepare for effective conversations with your kid:

-Keep conversations casual:
+Keep conversations casual

 Keep conversations about cannabis casual and avoid formal family meetings or lectures, especially for younger adolescents.
 Your kids are less likely to engage with you if they see the conversation as a lecture.
 Try to find natural opportunities to talk about cannabis, like when you’re driving past a cannabis shop, or you see a character on TV using cannabis.
 Start with a question and listen to what your kid thinks, then build the conversation from there.